Waco siege: February 28

 The first ATF casualty was an agent who had made it to the west side of the building before he was wounded.
 Agents quickly took cover and fired at the buildings while the helicopters began their diversion and swept in low over the complex, 350 feet (105 m) away from the building.
-The Branch Davidians fired on the helicopters and hit them, although none of the crewmembers were injured; in response, the helicopter pilots chose to pull away from the compound and land.
-On the east side of the compound, agents brought out two ladders and set them against the side of the building.
-They then climbed onto the roof to secure it to reach Koresh's room and the location where they believed weapons were stored.
+The Branch Davidians fired on the helicopters and hit them.
+None of the crewmembers were injured, but the helicopter pilots pulled away from the compound and landed.
+On the east side of the compound, agents put two ladders against the side of the building.
+They then climbed onto the roof to secure it and reach Koresh's room and the location where they believed weapons were stored.
 On the west slope of the roof, three agents reached Koresh's window and were crouching beside it when they came under fire.
 One agent was killed and another wounded.
 The third agent clambered over the peak of the roof and joined other agents attempting to enter the armory.
 The window was smashed, a flashbang stun grenade was thrown in, and three agents entered the armory.
 When another tried to follow them, a hail of bullets penetrated the wall and wounded him, but he was able to reach a ladder and slide to safety.
 An agent fired his shotgun at Branch Davidians until he was hit in the head by return fire and killed.
 Inside the armory, the agents killed a Branch Davidian and discovered a cache of weapons, but subsequently came under heavy fire; two were wounded.
 As they escaped, the third agent laid down covering fire, killing a Branch Davidian.
 As he made his escape, he hit his head on a wooden support beam and fell off the roof but survived.
 An agent outside provided them with covering fire but was shot by a Branch Davidian and killed instantly.
 Dozens of ATF agents took cover, many behind Branch Davidian vehicles, and exchanged fire with the Branch Davidians.
 The number of ATF wounded increased, and an agent was killed by gunfire from the compound as agents were firing at a Branch Davidian perched on top of the water tower.
 The exchange of fire continued, but 45 minutes into the raid the gunfire began to slow down as agents began to run low on ammunition.
 The shooting continued for a total of two hours.